NathanRSmith/blogposts/posts/pycon-2014.md

 tags: [Python, PyCon, PyVideo, Montreal, conference, PSF]
 ---

-This past weekend (April 11-13, 2014) I had to priviledge of attending [PyCon](https://us.pycon.org/2014/) in Montreal, Canada.
-I only attended the conference portion, but there was also tutorials the week before and sprints the week after.
-I got there Thursday evening just in time to catch the end of the opening reception and start collection conference swag.
+This past weekend (April 11-13, 2014) I had the privilege of attending [PyCon](https://us.pycon.org/2014/) in Montreal, Canada.
+I only attended the conference portion, but there were also tutorials the week before and sprints the week after.
+I got there Thursday evening just in time to catch the end of the opening reception and start collecting conference swag.

-The conference took place at the Montreal Convention Center (Palais des congrès de Montréal).
-This place was huge our 2500 attendees (as reported on Friday) hardly seemed to make a dent in it.
-Activities spanned the multiple levels of gigantic rooms divided up for various purposes included keynotes, 5 talk tracks, lighning talks, breakfast, lunch, vendor booths, job fair, poster sessions, open rooms, charity auction, 5k fun run and a lot more.
+The conference took place at the Montreal Convention Center, which was huge and our 2500 attendees (as reported on Friday) hardly seemed to make a dent in it.
+Activities spanned the multiple levels of gigantic rooms divided up for various purposes included keynotes, 5 talk tracks, lightning talks, breakfast, lunch, vendor booths, job fair, poster sessions, open rooms, charity auction, 5k fun run and a lot more.

-Most of the talks should be up on [PyVideo](http://www.pyvideo.org/category/50/pycon-us-2014) by now, so check them out if you're interested.
+Most of the talks are up on [PyVideo](http://www.pyvideo.org/category/50/pycon-us-2014) by now, so check them out if you're interested.

 I jumped around from track to track, but here is a list of the talks I attended: